darwin-morocho/flutter-meedu/website/docs/intro.md

 ## Features
-- A State Managment for simple and complex states.
+- A State Management for simple and complex states.

   flutter_meedu helps you to manage the state of your flutter app without boilerplate, code generators or InheritedWidget.